bsmith89/midas2-wiki/Home.md

 GUT_GENOME269084    104351       GUT_GENOME269084      1
 ...
 ```
-with 4644 rows below the headers.
+with 286,997 rows below the headers (one per genome) and 4,644 distinct species.

 Every species has a single representative genome.